rachelktyjohnson/cosc560_a3/README.md

+**IMPORTANT.
 This is the server-side code of DropBearEats.
-Please find the client-side here: https://github.com/rachelktyjohnson/cosc560_a2
+Please find the client-side here: https://github.com/rachelktyjohnson/cosc560_a2**

 # Details